 |Offline Support||iOS and Android clients.||iOS, Android, and web clients.|

 |Querying||Deep queries with limited sorting and filtering functionality.||Indexed queries with compound sorting and filtering.|

 |You can perform primary write and transaction operations.||You can perform advanced write and transaction operations.|

 |Realtime Database is a regional solution.||Cloud Firestore is a regional and multi-region solution.|

 |Scaling requires sharding.||Scaling is automatic.|

-Cloud Store and Firebase Realtime Database shares some similarities but if your project is for enterprise then use the Firebase Cloud Store otherwise Realtime Database works fine for you.
-If your application has high traffic then use the cloud store for better performance.
+Cloud Store and Firebase Realtime Database share some similarities, but if your project is for enterprise, use the Firebase Cloud Store; otherwise, Realtime Database works fine for you.
+However, if your application has high traffic, use cloud storage for better performance.